dotnet/dotnet-docker/1.0.0-rc2/README.md

 1. .NET Core
 2. .NET Core command line tools

-This image is reccomended if you are trying .NET Core for the first time, as it allows both developing and running applications.
+This image is recomended if you are trying .NET Core for the first time, as it allows both developing and running applications.
 Use this image for your development process (developing, building and testing applications).

 ### `microsoft/dotnet:<version>-onbuild`